Antman261/commander-db/database/journal/DatabaseJournaling.md

 * checkpoints will be saved to disk (fsync-ed)
 * journal entries will be saved to OS   (not fsync-ed)
 * journal entries will be saved to disk (fsync-ed)
-* Stale journal entries will be deleted from disk
+* Stale journal entries will be archived & deleted from disk
 * aggregate instances will be assigned (locked) to application instances for processing -- all pending commands for an aggregate instance can be sent to an application to optimize for processing over network
 * aggregate instance can be unassigned from an application instance
 * application instances will have their lastSeenAt updated
 * application instances will be deregistered

-With a list of operations, we can consider which operations are atomically bound -- they must not occur independently:
+Now that we have a list of operations, we can consider which operations are atomically bound, that is, they must not occur independently and would benefit from being written in the same journal entry:

-* command received: idempotency key saved; application instance seen; (command started); (workflow updated);
+* command received: application instance seen; (idempotency key saved); (command started); (workflow updated);
 * command started: aggregate instance assigned to application instance; (workflow started?); (workflow updated);
 * command completed: events appended to stream; aggregate instance latest event updated; application instance seen; (workflow completed); (workflow updated); (event stream started); (aggregate instance unassigned from application instance);
 * command failed: (workflow failed); (aggregate instance unassigned from application instance); (application instance deregistered);